sorbet/sorbet/website/docs/runtime.md

 out of sync with the code... 😰).

 Adding a `sig` to a method is only as good as the predictions it lets `srb` make about a codebase.
 Wrong sigs are actively harmful.
+Specifically, when `sig`s in our codebase are wrong:

+- we can't use them to find code to refactor.
+Sorbet will think some code paths can never be reached when they actually can.
+- they're effectively as good as out-of-date documentation, with little added benefit over just comments.
+- we could never use them to make Ruby code run faster.
+In the future, we hope to use Sorbet types to make Ruby faster, but `sig`s that lie will actually make code *slower* than no types at all.

-But, by leveraging runtime checks, we can gain lots of confidence in our type
+By leveraging runtime checks, we can gain lots of confidence and trust in our type annotations:
-annotations:

 - Automated test runs become tests of our type annotations!
 - Our production observability and monitoring catch bad sigs **early**, before